 Cushions are tricky business.
-“Comfortable” is endlessly subjective, and the margin of error is alarmingly small, considering that foam and fabric are infuriatingly imprecise
+“Comfortable” is endlessly subjective, and the margin of error is alarmingly small, considering that foam and fabric are notoriously imprecise

-I wouldn’t presume to answer all your cushion questions in one post (even if I COULD answer all your cushion questions) but I WOULD like to offer some basic product information to hopefully make your job a bit easier.
+I wouldn’t presume to answer all your questions in one post, but I WOULD like to offer some basic product information to make your job a bit easier.

 Let’s talk about foam.